kmanoharan01/ConsensusMetaDA/README.md

 # ConsensusMetaDA

 MetaConsensusDA is an R package for microbiome analysis using multiple algorithms - reaching consensus.
 No one tool perform best DA anlayes on metaganome data.
 Hence it needs a consensus approach to obtain more robust differential abundant microbiome.
 ConsensusMetaDA helps achieve this using five popularly used tools.
+ConsensusMetaDA uses popular biom format and samples table as input to perform DA along with it generates standard OTU plots at various taxa levels.

 ## Installing ConsensusMetaDA